-- What effects would the different qualifying phrases described in the interim procedures for qualified health claims guidance (Ref.
+- What effects would the different qualifying phrases described in the interim procedures for qualified health claims guidance16 (Ref.
 3) and the Task Force report (Ref.
 4) have on the willingness of consumers to buy the products containing the claims?
 Is there evidence that consumers would find the differences among qualifying phrases to be substantial?

 - What types of foods and dietary supplements are most likely to use qualified health claims in their labeling?
 What types of claims are most likely to be used by those products?

 - What types of existing products will manufacturers re-formulate in order to be able to make qualified health claims?
 What types of claims are most likely to lead to re-formulation?

 - What new products might be developed in response to qualified health claims?

 - Would any of the regulatory options discussed in this ANPRM have a significant effect on small businesses or other small entities?